nofxx/subtitle_it/README.txt

 (The MIT License)

-Copyright (c) 2008 Marcos Piccinini, Johanlunds, Warlley Rezende
+Copyright (c) 2008 Marcos Piccinini, Johanlunds, Warlley Rezende, Giovanni Rapagnani

 Permission is hereby granted, free of charge, to any person obtaining